JacobDahan/occam-api/README.md

 The title search service:
 - Accepts a search query string
 - Checks Redis cache for recent identical searches (key: `search:{query}`, TTL: 1 hour)
-- On cache miss, queries the Streaming Availability API
+- On cache miss, delegates to the configured `StreamingProvider`
+- Provider queries its external API (Streaming Availability or Watchmode)
-- Transforms API response into our `Title` model
+- Transforms API response into our `Title` model with `TitleId` enum
 - Caches the results before returning
+- Returns `Vec<Title>` with IDs suitable for downstream availability lookups

 #### 2. Optimization Flow